-- 7 Besides the different key performance parameters (KPIs) such as high communication service - availability (CSA), low latency, and periodic-deterministic traffic, industrial use cases have also several functional and operational requirements such as: - 10 Non-public network operation, standalone non-public networks - 11 Time synchronization - 12 Support of Time-Sensitive Networking - 13 Flexible integration with existing industrial communication networks - 14 Communication service interface/API/network exposure function for operations and 15 management by vertical - 16 QoS monitoring, network diagnosis - 17 Positioning.

-18 Several of these functionalities for industrial 5G have been only specified in 3GPP 5G Rel-16 or

-- 19 Rel-17.
+- Besides the different key performance parameters (KPIs) such as high communication service availability (CSA), low latency, and periodic-deterministic traffic, industrial use cases have also several functional and operational requirements such as: - 10 Non-public network operation, standalone non-public networks - 11 Time synchronization - 12 Support of Time-Sensitive Networking - 13 Flexible integration with existing industrial communication networks - Communication service interface/API/network exposure function for operations and management by vertical - 16 QoS monitoring, network diagnosis - 17 Positioning. - 18 Several of these functionalities for industrial 5G have been only specified in 3GPP 5G Rel-16 or - 19 Rel-17.
 At the time of writing (May 2022), however, devices for 5G Rel-16/17 with the specific - 20 functionalities for industrial 5G have been not available yet.
-Only when such devices will be - available and can be tested in industrial environments und daily operational conditions, it can be seen to what extend 5G can fulfill the requirements of industrial use cases such as presented in the - seen to what extend 5G can fulfill the requirements of industrial use cases such as presented in the - above figures.
+Only when such devices will be - 21 available and can be tested in industrial environments und daily operational conditions, it can be - seen to what extend 5G can fulfill the requirements of industrial use cases such as presented in the - 23 above figures.

-75 5G-ACIA, "Industrial Use Cases & Requirements", Web Seminar, July 2020
+G-ACIA, "Industrial Use Cases & Requirements", Web Seminar, July 2020

-1 Exposure of 5G network capabilities
+5.8.6 Exposure of 5G network capabilities

-- 2 The primary role of exposure interfaces is to manage the user plane of a 5G Non-Public Network76. - 3 The user plane supports the transmission of application data at layers two and/or three of the OSI - 4 networking model.
-IIoT/industrial applications are software entities that consume the services of the - 5 5G exposure interfaces. - 6 The exposed 5G services are integrated with the IIoT applications via industry-compliant reference - 7 points.
+- 2 The primary role of exposure interfaces is to manage the user plane of a 5G Non-Public Network. - 3 The user plane supports the transmission of application data at layers two and/or three of the OSI - 4 networking model.
+IIoT/industrial applications are software entities that consume the services of the - 5 5G exposure interfaces.

+- 6 The exposed 5G services are integrated with the IIoT applications via industry-compliant reference - 7 points.
 The 5G exposure services are available via two reference points, Ed and En.
 These reference - 8 points are situated between the IIoT application and the 5G system.
-Ed is the reference point - 9 between a UE and an IIoT application, and En is the reference point between the 5G NPN and an - 10 IIoT application.
-The 5G NPN user plane is managed (e.g., connections established, monitored, - 11 changed, terminated, etc.) by the services exposed via the reference points.
+Ed is the reference point - 9 between a UE and an IIoT application, and En is the reference point between the 5G NPN and an - 10 HoT application.
+The 5G NPN user plane is managed (e.g., connections established, monitored, - changed, terminated, etc.) by the services exposed via the reference points.